xuruomeng/client-project-revenue-analysis/README.md

 ## Dashboard Content

-The Excel dashboard includes:
+The project includes both an Excel version and a Power BI version of the dashboard.

+Main dashboard elements include:

 - core KPIs
-- top clients by revenue
-- top projects by revenue
+- client slicer / account filter
 - revenue by account
 - billability rate by account
 - invoice status by account
+- average billable rate by account

 ## Files